 When a tooth is impacted, it is either blocked from coming out or the gums have not fully erupted, preventing it from coming out.
 When it comes to wisdom teeth, this is frequently the case.

 To prevent the impacted tooth from hurting other teeth, your dentist may propose tooth extraction.
 An impacted tooth should be extracted to reduce the risk of infection and crowding.

 4. To prevent overcrowding of the teeth

-To relieve the overcrowding in the mouth, one or more teeth may need to be extracted.
-When a patient needs orthodontic treatment and there isn’t enough room for the teeth to move and realign, this is also a good option.
+One or more teeth may need to be extracted to relieve the overcrowding in the mouth.
+This is also a good option when a patient needs orthodontic treatment, and there isn’t enough room for the teeth to move and realign.

 An orthodontist will assess how packed your teeth are and whether there is enough room for them to move and realign your teeth.
 When there isn’t enough room to correct your teeth, you may need to have them extracted.